Matthew Pinsent: Early life and family

+Through his own aristocratic and military family, Pinsent is directly descended from King Edward I and William the Conqueror.

 Rowing

 Student rower

 Matthew Pinsent attended Aysgarth School in North Yorkshire before he began rowing at Eton College.
 He began his international career at the World Rowing Junior Championships in 1987.
 He raced again in 1988, winning the junior coxless pairs with Tim Foster.

 After finishing school, Pinsent read geography at St Catherine's College, Oxford.
 While a student, he competed in three Boat Races, winning in 1990 and 1991 but was unsuccessful in 1993 (when he was Boat Club President), having taken a year out in 1992 in order to concentrate on preparing for the Barcelona Olympics.

 International career

 In 1990, while still at Oxford, he joined Steve Redgrave in the coxless pair at the World Rowing Championships, winning bronze.
 This was the beginning of a long partnership, and the pair won at the World Championships in 1991, and at the Olympic Games in 1992 and 1996.

 In 2000 he won Olympic gold again as part of a coxless four with Redgrave, James Cracknell and Tim Foster.
 He also carried the flag for Team GB at the opening ceremony.
 In August 2000, the month prior to winning gold in Sydney, he took part in a three-part BBC documentary entitled Gold Fever.
 This followed the coxless four team in the years leading up to the Olympics, including video diaries recording the highs and lows in the quest for what would be Pinsent's third consecutive gold.

 He was the subject of This Is Your Life in November 2000 when he was surprised by Michael Aspel during a party celebrating the achievements of the British Olympic Association at the London Aquarium.

 Pinsent and Cracknell then formed a men's coxless pair and won the coxless and coxed pairs (with Neil Chugani coxing) in the 2001 World Championships, and the coxless pair in 2002.
 However, after a disappointing 2003 season that saw Pinsent's first World Championships defeat since 1990, he and Cracknell moved to the men's coxless four for 2004.

 At the 2004 Summer Olympics in Athens, Pinsent's fourth Olympic Games, Pinsent stroked the boat, with Cracknell, Ed Coode and Steve Williams.
 In a close race with world champions Canada, they again won gold.

 Pinsent was elected to the International Olympic Committee's Athletes' Commission in 2001, replacing Jan Železný.
 In 2004, at the Athens Olympics, Pinsent failed to secure re-election to the post, being replaced by Železný.

 The 6 ft 5 in, 17 st Pinsent had at one time the largest lung capacity recorded for a sportsman at 8.5 litres.
-This has since been surpassed by fellow rower Pete Reed who has been measured at 9.38 litres.
+This has since been surpassed by fellow rower Pete Reed who has been measured at 11.68 litres.